infinum/dotnet-handbook/Testing/Testing tools.md

 }
 ```

-Just as it was the case with `MemberData`, the list we're working with is returning an array of object, allowing us to define a set of parameters for each test case.
+Just as it was the case with `MemberData`, the list we're working with is returning an array of objects, allowing us to define a set of parameters for each test case.

 After we've defined the class with the parameters, we must tell the testing framework to use them by referencing the class: